pufferpanel/templates/starbound/README.md

 install the server.
 * When you run the installer, you will enter your password into the console and answer the Steamguard interactively.

+* If you're getting a 'no such file or directory' error, make sure you have the 'lib32gcc-s1' package installed .